-She has exhibited in International Art Fairs and Exhibitions such as Parallax London 2016, Art Boca Raton 2016, Art Concept Miami Art Week 2016, Art Palm Beach 2017, Personal Structures at Palazzo Bembo Venice Italy 2017, and Imago Mundi by Luciano Benetton Foundation 2017, among others.
+She has exhibited in International Art Fairs and Exhibitions such as Parallax London 2016, Art Boca Raton 2016, Art Concept Miami Art Week 2016, Art Palm Beach 2017, Personal Structures at Palazzo Bembo during 57th Venice Biennale Italy 2017, and Imago Mundi by Luciano Benetton Foundation 2017, among others.
 Also, she has exhibited in special art shows and galleries in Miami and continuously in curatorial spaces in Wynwood, renowned Art District in Miami.

 Her pieces are in Private Collections in London (UK), North Caroline and South Florida (US), and Caracas (Venezuela).